An A-Z of Useful Information

 - Navy shorts or jogging bottoms in winter (for PE)

 - Navy PE bag for swimming and PE or a navy rucksack

 - Water bottle (the first one is provided free of charge)

 - School fleece/waterproof jacket – optional but really useful for school trips etc.

 You may buy uniform with the school badge sewn on to polo shirts and jumpers/cardigans/coats from The School Shop in Evesham or TESCO (online).
 (Please see leaflets).

 Please note that children are allowed to bring old trainers/wellington boots and waterproof trousers/old jogging bottoms for playtime in the winter as we allow access to the field as often as possible.

 You are your child’s primary teacher.
 You have taught them from the moment they were born and we want to work with you to help progress your child’s learning further.
 Part of this is regular communication so that you know what is happening in school at the beginning of each term.
 Another part of this is to have a Home-School Agreement.
 This provides a clear understanding of the expectations of school on parents and children and also what parents and children can expect from our team.

 We have both a morning club and an afternoon club.
 The morning club opens at 7.30am and includes breakfast.
 The after school club is open until 6pm.
-There is a choice of three sessions each day: end of school to 4.30pm; end of school to 6pm and end of club until 6pm.
+There are three options: end of school to 4.30pm; end of school to 6pm and end of after school club until 6pm.
 A light meal is also offered.
 There is a charge and parents are encouraged to book places at least a week in advance.